sctg-development/tokeisrv/README.md

 - CLI args and environment variables for server configuration
 - Verbose logs by default, quiet mode via `-q`/`--quiet`
 - Optional user whitelist to limit which repository owners can be cloned (`--user-whitelist`)
+ - Optional user whitelist to limit which repository owners can be cloned (`--user-whitelist`)
+ - Optional git server whitelist to restrict allowed domain hosts for repo cloning (`--gitserver-whitelist`)
 - No git dependencies at runtime

 ---